Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Background

-\citet{spear} propose a joint learning framework called \spear{} that learns the parameters of a feature-based classification model and of the label aggregation model (the LF model) in a semi-supervised manner. \spear{} has a feature-based classification model $f_\phi(\bfx)$ that takes the features as input and predicts the class label. \spear{} employs two kinds of models: a logistic regression and a two-layer neural network model.
-For the LF aggregation model, \spear{} uses an LF-based graphical model inspired from \cage{} (as described in Section~\ref{sec:cage}).
 The loss function of \spear{} has six terms.
 These include the cross entropy on the labeled set, an entropy SSL term on the unlabeled dataset, a cross entropy term to ensure consistency between the feature model and the LF model, the LF graphical model terms on the labeled and unlabeled datasets, a KL divergence again for consistency between the two models, and finally a regularizer.
-The objective function is:
+The objective function is: {